imagej/imagej.github.io/_pages/plugins/3d-viewer/user-faqs.md

 ### How can I see the current transformation of a 3D object

-To see the current transformation matrix of a 3D object, select that object and click for example on -&gt; Transformation -&gt; Set Transform.
+To see the current transformation matrix of a 3D object, select that object and click for example on {% include bc path="Transformation | Set Transform" %}.
 The window which opens shows the current transformation of the object.
 A (3x4) matrix is shown, row by row in one line.

 Example: